plforacle/heatwave-aws/provision-cluster/provision-cluster.md

 ### Objectives

-In this lab you will create and manage HeatWave Clusters.
+In this lab you will create and manage your HeatWave Cluster and Nodes.

 ### Prerequisites